Elizabeth Taylor's first wedding dress up for auction

 LONDON The wedding dress worn by film star Elizabeth Taylor for her first marriage to hotel heir Conrad Hilton in 1950 will go up for sale next month, auction house Christie's said on Friday.

-The simple, but elegant garment created by Hollywood costume designer Helen Rose for the then 18-year-old Taylor is an oyster shell-coloured, floor-length satin gown with a fine silk gauze off-the-shoulder illusion neckline.
+The simple, but elegant garment created by Hollywood costume designer Helen Rose for the then 18-year-old Taylor is an oyster shell-colored, floor-length satin gown with a fine silk gauze off-the-shoulder illusion neckline.

-The dress, which was a gift from MGM film studios, has a top estimate of 50,000 pounds.
+The dress, which was a gift from MGM film studios, has a top estimate of 50,000 pounds ($75,300).
 Rose also designed Grace Kelly's wedding dress for her marriage to the Prince of Monaco.

 By the time Taylor married Hilton she was already a veteran actress and was just a year away from her Oscar-nominated performance in Metro-Goldwyn-Mayer's "A Place in the Sun".